Protecting Your Landscape Lighting From The Elements

 If you have a lot of top-heavy trees in your yard, it may be time to thin them out.
 Top-heavy trees can be a danger to your house and landscape during aggressive winds.

 Don’t want to get rid of your trees?
 You don’t have to.
-The best thing to do is to simply thin the branches out a bit.
+The best thing to do is to prune them simply by thin the branches out a bit.
 This will allow wind to blow through the branches, rather than push up against a thick tree.
-Thinning out your trees’ branches will prevent a fall that could cause major damage to your Burlington landscape lighting and yard.
+Thinning out your trees’ branches will prevent a fall that could cause major damage to your landscape lighting and yard.

 Protective treatments in your landscape lighting services